 How the remaining $454 billion – and any leftover from the money designated for the airlines and national security, if there is any – will be distributed is left to Treasury Secretary Mnuchin.
 The criteria for the distribution of these funds is vague.
 According to the legislation, the funds are to “provide liquidity to eligible businesses, States, and municipalities related to losses incurred as a result of coronavirus.”
 This leaves a tremendous amount of authority to the Trump administration to determine the distribution of these resources.

 The legislation provides two oversight mechanisms to the distribution of these funds.
 First, the bill includes $80 million to create a Pandemic Response Accountability Committee, which is intended to “promote transparency and support oversight of funds” provided in the Act.
 The Committee would be made up of the Inspectors General of the Departments of Defense, Education, Health and Human Services, Homeland Security, Justice, Labor, and the Treasury, the Small Business Administration, and the Treasury Inspector General for Tax Administration, as well as any other Inspector General with relevant oversight authority of COVID-19 response funds that the Committee Chair designates.
-The Committee’s role is to oversee and coordinate audits and accounting of Coronavirus response funds within and across the relevant federal agencies, along with “funds provided in this Act”.
+The Committee’s role is to oversee and coordinate audits and accounting of Coronavirus response funds within and across the relevant federal agencies, along with “funds provided in this Act” (it also extends to funds backward and forward in COVID-19 response, and includes loans, but doesn’t mention loan guarantees or tax provisions).
 That would include those administered by the Secretary of the Treasury.
 The Committee’s authority includes the power to subpoena individuals not employed by the federal government.
 The Committee’s membership does not specifically include the newly created Special Inspector General (see below), but it could, and should.

 Second, the bill creates a new Special Inspector General for Pandemic Recovery (Section 4018), appointed by the President with the advice and consent of the Senate.
 The role of the new Special IG includes to “conduct, supervise, and coordinate audits and investigations of the making, purchase, management, and sale of loans, loan guarantees, and other investments made by the Secretary of the Treasury…”